-Standing hip abduction:
+Exercise 7 - standing hip abduction:

-- In standing, make sure you have a work surface or chair nearby for support to hold on to. - Lift your leg sideways and bring it back keeping your trunk straight throughout the exercise. - Repeat 10 times.
+- In standing, make sure you have a work surface or chair nearby for support to hold on to.
+If you have reduced balance, hold onto a stable surface with both hands. - Lift your leg sideways and bring it back keeping your upper body straight throughout the exercise. - Keep your toes pointing to '12 o'clock' or 'North' position. - Repeat.